 How to Apply

-Please send a cover letter and resume to resumes@phr.org.
-Include “Asylum Case Management Intern Summer 2025” in the subject line.
-Please include in your cover letter the number of weekly hours you would be able to commit to the internship.
+Please send a cover letter and resume, to ksaltz@phr.org.
+Include “strategic litigation and advocacy intern, Fall 2026” in the subject line.
+Please include in your cover letter whether you are able to secure external funding or academic credit.

 Physicians for Human Rights (PHR), which shared in the Nobel Peace Prize in 1997, is a U.S.-based international advocacy organization working at the intersection of medicine, science, and law.
 With a global network of thousands of medical, scientific, and legal experts, PHR uses the power of medical and scientific evidence to document human rights and humanitarian law violations and prevent abuses, protect survivors, and promote justice and universal human rights for all.

-Building upon its highly respected place in the field, and supported by a committed and talented team, PHR seeks a Communications – Video Production Intern.
+Building upon its highly respected place in the field, and supported by a committed and talented team, PHR seeks a Digital Campaigns Intern.

 Internship Description